cenit-io/eCapi/docs/developer-guide/parser-algorithms/overview.md

 ### parse_from_core_2_api_request_order_line_items

-> Transforms and returns the data of order items of an order registered in OMNA to be exported
+> Transforms and returns the data of order items of an order registered in core to be exported
 > to the remote platform to be integrated.
 >
 > **Resources related with this parser:**